 If a dealer denies a warranty claim citing an aftermarket part, you have options.

 First, ask specifically what causal link the technician is claiming between your modification and the failure.
 Get this in writing.
 A vague claim that "modifications void the warranty" is not legally defensible.
-The dealer must identify a specific causal connection.

 Second, contact Ford Motor Company directly.
 The dealership is not the final word on warranty coverage.
 Ford's customer service line can escalate claims and override a dealer's initial denial.
-This is a documented path that owners on Bronco6G have used successfully.

 The short version: know the law, document your modifications, stay within Ford's published specs where possible, and do not accept a vague denial without asking for the specific causal argument in writing.